TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

     ...: defines Method m of type t

-Next, you can specify a `create-type-task` rule for method calls, which looks up the type of the method definition.
+Next, you can specify a type rule for method calls, which looks up the type of the method definition.
 You should have this working, before you continue.

 The current solution works nicely, but also yields a type for method calls with missing arguments, additional arguments, or wrong argument types.